abalabokhin/Bg2Dorn/README.txt

 5. If you notice grammar and similar errors, point them out to me please.

 6. Some credits must go to Grim Squeaker, since I took his code from Tyris Flare mod (on G3 site) to make a few interjections for Dorn in Watchers Keep and TOB.
 I also used his code to make bodhi abduction and epilogues work.
+Big credit also goes to EekanImp for all the great suggestions and corrections of the text that helped to integrate this mod more seamlessly into the game.
+Thank you!

 7. I take no responsibility for any damage caused to your game, computer, mental health or otherwise if you decide to download, install and play this mod.
 You have been warned.